 WARNING!
 Risk of over-pressurization of the refrigeration system.
-Can cause explosive discharge of highpressure refrigerant, loss of refrigerant, environmental pollution, equipment damage, injury, or death.
+Can cause serious injury or death.
+Can cause explosive discharge of high-pressure refrigerant, loss of refrigerant, environmental pollution, equipment damage, injury, or death.
 This unit contains fluids and gases under high pressure.
 Use extreme caution when charging the refrigerant system.
 Do not pressurize the system higher than the design pressure marked on the unit's nameplate.

 WARNING!
 Risk of contact with high-speed rotating fan blades.
-It can cause serious injury or death.
+Can cause serious injury or death.
 Open all local and remote electric power-supply disconnect switches, verify with a voltmeter that power is off, and verify that all fan blades have stopped rotating before working in the unit cabinet or on the fan assembly.
 If control voltage is applied, the fan motor can restart without warning after a power failure.